jizhang/jizhang.github.com/source/_posts/2013-10-31-generate-auto-increment-id-in-map-reduce-job.markdown

 Solution B: Increment by Number of Tasks
 ----------------------------------------

-Inspired by a [mailing list][3] around the corner, which is inspired by MySQL master-master setup (with auto\_increment\_increment and auto\_increment\_offset), there's a brilliant way to generate a globally unique integer id across mappers or reducers.
+Inspired by a [mailing list][3] that is quite hard to find, which is inspired by MySQL master-master setup (with auto\_increment\_increment and auto\_increment\_offset), there's a brilliant way to generate a globally unique integer id across mappers or reducers.
 Let's take mapper for example:

 ```java
 public static class JobMapper extends Mapper<LongWritable, Text, LongWritable, Text> {